 Step 3: Indicate the Background Information and the Project Description

-Describing your background information and project description tells your readers that you understand their problem.
+Describing your background statement information and project description tells your readers that you understand their problem.
 It is also necessary that your client easily understand the details you provide.
 Some of your readers might not know what you’re trying to convey if your words are jargon or hifalutin.
 It is critical to keep your content meaningful, at the same time, keeping your words easily comprehensible.

 Step 4: Emphasize the Purpose of the Feasibility Report